BIOP/abba-documentation/docs/source/tutorial/2_registration.md

 ### Editing a registration

 If the last registration performed on a slice is either a BigWarp or spline registration, it can be manually edited.
-To do so, select the slice you want to edit, and in the top menu bar, go to: `Align > ABBA - Edit Last Registration`.
+To do so, select the slice you want to edit, and in the top menu bar, go to: `Register > Edit Last Registration`.

 :::{warning} If you select many slices before clicking "Edit Last Registration," each slice's registration will be opened for editing in sequence.
 Make sure this is what you intend before proceeding!
 :::